Delayed Hawkes birth-death processes: Introduction

-In this paper, we introduce a variant of the Hawkes process that is new to the literature, to the best of our knowledge.
+In this paper, we introduce a variant of the Hawkes process new to the literature, to the best of our knowledge.
 This variant is motivated as follows.
-Consider a Hawkes-fed birth-death population process, or `infinite server queue', $(Q(t))_{t\geq0}$, see e.g. \cite{Infinite server queues}.
-Particles arrive at rate $\Lambda(t)$.
-At the $i$th arrival at time $t_i$, the conditional intensity $\Lambda(t)$ jumps upwards by $B_ih(t-t_i)$, where $(B_i)_{i\in\mathbb N}$ are i.i.d. marks.
-The particle stays in the system for a duration $J_i$, where $(J_i)_{i\in\mathbb N}$ are i.i.d. lifetimes, or `service times'.
-After departure, there is still excitation.
-In contrast, we aim to define a process in which the intensity does not jump at arrivals, but at departures from the system.
-More specifically, the intensity $\Lambda(t)$ does not change at an arrival, but jumps upwards by $B_ih(t-t_i')$ at the $i$th departure at time $t_i'$.
-In this situation, an arrival still increases the conditional intensity $\Lambda(t)$, but only after a delay equal to its lifetime, or `service requirement'.
-For this reason, we call this process $(Q(t))_{t\geq0}$ a \textit{delayed Hawkes infinite server queue}; or, more briefly, a $DH/G/\infty$ queue, using Kendall's notation.
-We refer to the counting process $(N(t))_{t\geq0}$ as a \textit{delayed Hawkes process} or briefly as \textit{delayed Hawkes}.

-We emphasise that infinite server queues and birth-death population processes model exactly the same dynamics.
-In fact, an infinite server queue is, in some sense, not really a queue, since a customer does not observe other customers, and never has to wait, i.e. \textit{never has to queue}.
-Using population processes terminology, one could refer to delayed Hawkes infinite server queues as \textit{birth-death processes exhibiting posthumous excitation}.
+Consider first a standard Hawkes-fed birth-death population process, or `infinite-server queue with Hawkes input', denoted by $(Q(t))_{t\geq0}$; see e.g.,\ \cite{dawpenderqueues,Infinite server queues}.
+Then, particles arrive at rate $\Lambda(t)$, and at the $i$-th {\it arrival} at time $t_i$, the conditional intensity process $\Lambda(t)$ jumps upwards by $B_ih(t-t_i)$, where $(B_i)_{i\in\mathbb N}$ are i.i.d.\ marks.
+The particle stays in the system for a duration $J_i$, where $(J_i)_{i\in\mathbb N}$ are i.i.d.\ lifetimes, or `service times' in queueing terminology; after departure, the excitation effect is still present.
+By contrast, we define a process in which the conditional intensity does not jump at arrivals, but at {\it departures} from the system.
+More specifically, the intensity process $\Lambda(t)$ does not change at an arrival, but jumps upwards by $B_ih(t-t_i')$ at the $i$-th departure at time $t_i'$.
+In this situation, an arrival still increases the conditional intensity $\Lambda(t)$, but only after a \emph{delay} equal to its lifetime (or service time, in queueing terms).
+For this reason, one may call the corresponding process $(Q(t))_{t\geq0}$ a \textit{delayed Hawkes birth-death process}, or a \textit{delayed Hawkes infinite-server queue}; or, more briefly, a DH/G/$\infty$ queue, using Kendall's notation.
+We refer to the counting process $(N(t))_{t\geq0}$ as a \textit{delayed Hawkes process} or briefly as \textit{delayed Hawkes}.\footnote{The terms `infinite-server queue' and `birth-death population process' can be used interchangeably.
+In fact, one could argue that an infinite-server queue is not really a queue, since customers are always served directly, do not observe each other, and never wait.
+Using population processes terminology, one could refer to delayed Hawkes infinite-server queues as \textit{birth-death processes exhibiting posthumous excitation}.}

-A typical realisation of the delayed Hawkes infinite server queue can be found in Figure \ref{figDHreal}.